zaidakhterr/we-backend/README.md

 - The `result_object` will vary.
 - `status` will be _true_ if request succeeds, _false_ otherwise.
 - `error_object` will contain the error, if any.

+## 📢 Public Endpoints

+These endpoints can be accessed by any user.

 ### 1. POST /register